 In terms of finding quality protein sources, vegans surprisingly have an advantage.
 Although I generally always recommend finding whole food sources, vegan protein powder is normally my most-preferred protein powder overall.
 These protein powders tend to have far less “filler” ingredients, and are far more easily digestible!

-Why Do You Need Less Grams of Hemp Protein in Your Diet?
+Why Do You Need Less Grams of Hemp Protein Compared to Others?

 Quality vs Quantity

 Protein, as we all know, is made up of amino acids.
 When we say that eggs, cow’s milk, meat, and fish are high-quality protein, we mean that they have large amounts of amino acids which the human body is unable to produce.
 These, however, are all animal sources of protein.